 Breaking the cycle of abuse

 “I’m not denying that predatory marriages exist,” she says.
-“But in some cases, it’s actually the reverse of what appears on the surface: older men who are financially well-off are preying on younger women with limited means and resources, often destroying their self-esteem on the way.
-As opposed to looking at her as a gold-digger, we should consider that she may be a victim.”
+“But in some cases, it’s the reverse of what appears on the surface: older men who are financially well-off are preying on younger women with limited means and resources, often destroying their self-esteem on the way.
+Instead of looking at her as a gold-digger, we should consider that she may be a victim.”

-Tsinman says snap judgments based on how a relationship looks are not helpful in revealing the true nature of such unions, which is often that one partner is exercising power and control over the other.
+Tsinman says snap judgments based on how a relationship looks do not help reveal the true nature of such unions.
+One partner often exercises power and control over the other.

 Importance of consent and boundaries